- Home

 February 2023 - Public Outreach

-May 2023 - Draft Feasibility Study
+July 2023 - Draft Feasibility Study

 October 2023 - Final Feasibility Study

-December 2023 - City Council Acceptance and Study Completion
+December 2023 - Final City Council Presentation

 The City was awarded $250,000 through an allocation from Shasta County from the Regional Early Action Planning Grants (REAP) program.
 The project is budgeted not to exceed the $250,000 grant award.